-Sometimes to exploit an XSS (specifically Reflected XSS), we are focused on finding input pages such as Search Columns and etc to to find out is that form has an XSS vulnerability or not.
+Sometimes to exploit an XSS (specifically Reflected XSS), we are focused on finding input pages such as Search Columns, etc to find out is that form has an XSS vulnerability or not.

-Not infrequently a developer is only focused on doing sanitation and filters on these attacks on pages that are commonly accessed by visitors.
-Does not rule out the possibility of XSS attacks can affected on other pages, including an Error Pages.
+Not infrequently, a developer is only focused on doing sanitation and filters on these attacks on pages that visitors commonly visit.
+It does not rule out the possibility of XSS attacks can be affected on other pages, including an Error Pages.

 At first, I thought the URL had an

 LFD vulnerability, but after trying to change the file parameters with another file, it didn’t work and gave an error message.

 But if you pay attention, the contents of the file parameter are reflected on the error page.
 Then I tried to insert an HTML tag to test whether there is a filter or not in the parameters of the file.

 And sure enough,